FireTS/rbxts-transformer-services/README.md

-# rbxts-transformer-template
+# rbxts-transformer-services
-This is a simple template framework that simplifies creating transformers.
+This is a simple transformer that converts @rbxts/services imports into plain GetService calls.
-It allows you to transform code in stages, as well as communicate to past and future stages.

-This was designed specifically for Roblox-TS, but should work on normal transformers.

-Example stages/util are built into the template, however they may be moved into a seperate examples directory eventually.
+This improves the legibility of the emitted lua, and potentially has a slight performance boost since you don't have to import the actual module.